shsagir/play-area-sync/docs/_WIP/tls-custom.md

 ## Why use TLS custom

-* You want to use a higher trusted commercial certificate
+* You want to use a [higher trusted](https://en.wikipedia.org/wiki/Extended_Validation_Certificate) commercial certificate
 * You need a wildcard certificate
-* You want an internationalized domain name (punycode)
+* You don't trust freebies

+## Why not to use TLS custom

-* You don't trust Let's Encrypt that much
+* You don't want to spend money on a certificate
+* You don't want to spend time on creating and obtaining a certificate
+* Your application is not business critical

 ## How use TLS custom